 To tackle the immediate response more effectively, you can use an Autoresponder for Facebook reviews and automate your reply.
-By doing this, you will never miss a review and will show your reviewers about the importance of their action for your company.
+By doing this, you will never miss a review and will show your reviewers the importance of their action for your company.

-It is a fact that people can accept reasonable delay in the response, but according to Sprout Social study, they can wait for 4 hours and most of the businesses take more than 10 hours to respond.
+It is a fact that people can accept a reasonable delay in the response, but according to Sprout Social study, they can wait for 4 hours and most of the businesses take more than 10 hours to respond.

 That is why you need to consider setting your Facebook page to send notifications once you receive a review and also setting up an autoresponder that will reply immediately with a custom message.